 For many small businesses, the past three months proved fatal.
 Others had to adapt and implement new protective measures before they were allowed to commence with business.
 While the beauty and aesthetic medicine industries are known for taking exceptional measures when it comes to cleanliness and hygiene, these had to be ramped up.
 New safety protocols have quickly become part of all doctors’ and therapists’ daily routines, but not without cost and effort.

 PPE, as well as spray tents, are precautions

-In addition to the strict use of PPE such as masks, gloves, and other protective equipment, Dr. Mia’s practice also invested in a spray tent intended to be used upon arrival by everyone visiting the practice.
+In addition to the strict use of PPE such as masks, gloves, and other protective equipment, I also invested in a spray tent intended to be used upon arrival by everyone visiting the practice.
 Making use of hypochlorous acid, a disinfecting agent that poses no harm or threat to humans, the spray tent also features an absorbent mat to disinfect shoes.
-Visitors to the practice have to wear masks (excluding the time in which they are being treated, of course!), perspex screens were positioned at the reception desk and special no-touch door handles were also installed.
+Visitors to my practice have to wear masks (excluding the time in which they are being treated, of course!), perspex screens were positioned at the reception desk and special no-touch door handles were also installed.

 Sudden uptake of patients

 As practices, salons, and spas prepared to open their doors, the question on everyone’s lips was whether the public was ready to support them.
 Lockdown level three proved that South Africans were ready to commence with their regular treatments and routines, and as we’ve moved down to levels two and one, the momentum has kept ongoing.

 But why this sudden uptake?
 During the lockdown, a lot of people were deprived of their regular treatments.
 After a few months of being stuck at home, going out for an aesthetic treatment was a treat – one they really looked forward to.
 An increase in skin concerns relating to stress also prompted people to seek non-invasive solutions.